 Tips for Treating and Preventing Leaf Spot Diseases

 - Fungicides and fertilizer.
-These are protective and need to be applied before symptoms appear on the leaves.
+These are protective measures and need to be applied before symptoms appear on the leaves.
 They are usually not needed unless a tree has lost leaves for several years.
-Be sure to also test the soil of a tree with leaf spot before fertilizing
+Be sure to also test the soil of a tree with leaf spot before fertilizing.

 - Moisture.
-Water the roots, not the leaves and allow the soil to dry before rewatering.
-Using a soaker hose is ideal for this.
-An annual application of mulch is beneficial, but make sure you don't volcano mulch.
-This is when the mulch is piled high in layers up against the tree trunk, and it can result in root rot, disease and decay.
+Apply water to the soil and root zone, don't wet the leaves, and allow the soil to dry before watering again.
+Using a soaker hose is ideal for watering trees and shrubs.
+An annual application of mulch is beneficial, but don't create a mulch volcano and pile it thick and high up against the tree trunk.
+Mulch volcanos can result in root rot, disease and decay.

 - Spacing and pruning.
 Consider the size of your tree or shrub at maturity when planting to avoid issues with overcrowding.
-Pruning can also increase the light and airflow to inner branches.
+Pruning can also increase the amount of sunlight and airflow to inner branches.